 Finding yourself a good place to stay that’s close to the main sights that you want to see is a good place to start.
 Make sure the reviews are good and that it genuinely does have all the facilities you need for your family.
 There are some pretty epic, family-friendly Airbnbs in Istanbul to choose from.

 Breastfeeding in public isn’t normal, so it’s better to do it somewhere private to avoid unwanted attention.

 Make sure you agree on a meeting place if you go to a busy area and get split up.
 Some sort of landmark that you can all spot will help you find each other again if you get split up.

-Other than that, Istanbul society loves children!
-Having your children with you may even help to defuse potentially tense situations with market stall holders and shopkeepers as well as touts and hasslers.
+Other than that, Istanbul is a society that loves children!
+Having your children with you may even help to defuse potentially tense situations with market stallholders and shopkeepers as well as touts and hecklers.

-In a city that seems to run riot with scams, taxis are heavy offenders.
-Everything from simply not putting the meter on (in which case, tell them to put it on) to taking you a massively long way round to rack up the cost.
-There’s numerous, and we mean NUMEROUS, ways that you can get scammed in a taxi in Istanbul.
+In a city that seems to run rife with scams, taxi drivers are heavy offenders.
+Everything from simply not putting the meter on (in which case, tell them to put it on) to taking you a massively long way around to rack up the cost.

 Top tip: download the BiTaksi app which will estimate how much your fare should cost.
 Good grounds for haggling!
 You can even book a taxi through the app.